Our research areas A-Z

 Clinical trials of treatments for gastrointestinal (GI) colorectal, pancreatic, primary liver, neuroendocrine and cholangiocarcinoma (biliary tract) tumours and upper GI oesophageal/stomach cancers.
 These include chemotherapy, targeted and biological therapies radiotherapy and nuclear medicine.

-Non-surgical treatments for cancers of the ovary, vulva, cervix and womb (endometrial).
-This includes phase 1, 2 and randomised phase 3 trials involving chemotherapy, radiotherapy and symptomatic treatments.
+Surgical and non-surgical treatments for cancers of the ovary, vulva, cervix and womb (endometrial).
+This includes phase 1, 2 and randomised phase 3 trials involving surgical, chemotherapy, radiotherapy and symptomatic treatments.

 Head and neck